lmanso96/lmanso96/README.md

 - 👋 Hi, I’m Lucía Manso.
 I am a PhD candidate at the Basque Center on Cognition, Brain and Language (BCBL) in Donostia, Spain.
-- 👀 I’m interested in language learning, structural and functional connectivity, language laterality patterns and brain plasticity in brain tumor patients.
+- 👀 I’m interested in language learning, structural and functional connectivity, language laterality patterns and plasticity in brain tumor patients.
 - 🌱 I’m currently learning how to program in Matlab and R and how to use SPM and FreeSurfer.
 - 💞️ I’m looking to collaborate on open science iniciatives and MRI-fMRI projects.
 - 📫 How to reach me: l.manso@bcbl.eu (mail) ; @lmanso_ (twitter)